 It’s quite possibly the most dreaded scenario in computing: the Blue Screen of Death.
 First you stare at in disbelief.
 What is this?
 Is it really happening to me?
 Panic can soon set in.
 Is this the end?
 What about my data?
 The good news is that though it can be very serious, the Blue Screen of Death, or BSoD for short, isn’t necessarily fatal.

-The BSOD is the result that Windows resorts to when it experiences an error critical enough to require a reboot.
-This is what makes it different than a simple application crash, which will usually only require you to restart the application, not the entire computer.
+The BSOD is what happens when Windows experiences an error critical enough to require a restart.
+This is what makes it different from a simple application crash, which will usually only require you to restart the application, not the entire computer.
 It occurs if your computer encounters a hardware or device driver problem, or is infected with a virus.
 This creates what is known as a STOP error, which causes Windows to crash.

-However, not all BSODs are caused by the same problem.
-Some are legitimate errors, but others are clever attempts by scammers to infiltrate a device more completely.
+The Blue Screen of Death can result from various genuine problems, but be alert to the possibility that it’s a fake and a scam.
 An easy way to spot the difference between real and fraudulent BSOD messages is to check for a phone number.
 If one is provided, someone is trying to scam you.
 Microsoft has never provided contact information on their Blue Screen message, only the error code and instructions on how to reboot.

-This should be your last-ditch option, as it will completely wipe your existing operating system and replace it with a new installation of Windows.
-If this doesn’t fix the Blue Screen, your problem most likely lies in your hardware, such as a hard drive failing, memory error, or several other issues.
-Again, you should rely on an expert who understands the repercussions of reinstalling Windows.
-Your applications, settings, and many other factors will need to be put back into place before you can start working again.
+4. Reinstall Windows – This should be your last-ditch option, as it will completely wipe your existing operating system and replace it with a new installation of Windows.
+If this doesn’t fix the BSOD then your problem is most likely hardware-related.

 If you’d rather not have to deal with a BSOD, Quikteks can help.
 By managing your IT, we can predict and prevent issues that would otherwise impact your productivity.
 To find out more, give us a call at (973) 882-4644.